Who is eligible for a library card?

 - Reference material and the current issue of periodicals may not be checked out.

-- Most items circulate for three weeks except for HOT READs and HOT DVDs which circulate for 1 week (7 days).
+- Most items circulate for three weeks except for DVDs which circulate for 2 weeks.
+HOT READs and HOT DVDs circulate for 1 week (7 days).

 - DVDs from the Adult/YA collection are limited to 6 per patron card at one time.